Using Causality for Enhanced Prediction of Web Traffic Time Series: Background

-As illustrated in Figure~\ref{fig:ccm_cross_mapping}, if \( Y \) exerts a causal effect on \( X \), information from \( Y \) will be stored in \( X \).
+\textbf{Cross mapping} refers to the process of identifying contemporaneous points in the manifold \( M_x \) of one variable \( X \) based on points in the manifold \( M_y \) of another variable \( Y \).
+Specifically, given a point \( \underline{y}(t) \) in the manifold \( M_y \), the corresponding point in time from the manifold \( M_x \) is \( \underline{x}(t) \).
+As illustrated in Figure~\ref{fig:ccm_cross_mapping_main}, if \( Y \) exerts a causal effect on \( X \), information from \( Y \) will be stored in \( X \).
 Consequently, the neighbors of \( \underline{x}(t) \) in \( M_x \) will correspond to points with the same time indices in \( M_y \), and these corresponding points will also be neighbors of \( \underline{y}(t) \).
-However, as noted in~\cite{sugihara2012detecting}, if \( Y \) has no causal effect on \( X \), the information about \( Y \) in \( X \) will be incomplete.
+However, if \( Y \) has no causal effect on \( X \), the information about \( Y \) in \( X \) will be incomplete~\cite{sugihara2012detecting}.
 As a result, the timely corresponding points in \( M_y \) will diverge and no longer be neighbors of \( \underline{y}(t) \).